facebookresearch/ParlAI/docs/source/tutorial_model_cards.md

    - check the [safety bench](https://github.com/facebookresearch/ParlAI/tree/master/projects/safety_bench) for more info
 - `--model-type / -mt` **only if** the model isn't added to or already in [`model_list.py`](https://github.com/facebookresearch/ParlAI/blob/master/parlai/zoo/model_list.py)
    - possible choices include `ranker`, `generator`, `classifier`, `retriever`
+- `--task / -t` and `--evaltask/-et` **only if** the original model.opt used task/datasets not in the form of a teacher or if the task/dataset is no longer accessible
+   - tasks starting with `fromfile` or `jsonfile` will be ignored unless `--ignore-unfound-tasks` is set to False (by default, it's true)

 In addition, if the model itself needs certain arguments (ie. `--search-server`), we should specify them at this stage too.
 We can also add `--batchsize` for faster generation.

-Check out the section about [generating reports](#details-of-report-generation) for more information on the report generation process and how to generate single reports.
+Check out the section about [generating reports](#details-of-report-generation) for more information on the report generation process and how to generate single reports (very useful for debugging).

 ### Step 2: Model Card Generation
 If some kind of model description has already been added to the [model_list.py](https://github.com/facebookresearch/ParlAI/blob/master/parlai/zoo/model_list.py) (distinguished by `path`, which should be the same as `model_file`), and reports were sucessfully generated in the step before, then we can simply run the following command